-Sew the seam just as you would normally have sewn it, but stop at the mark decided on in step two.
-If this seam has a zipper or any closures included in it, treat that all just as you normally would, and simply stop at the pre-determined spot, which is the top of your slit.
+Sew the seam per usual, but stop at the mark you made.
+If this seam has a zipper or any closures, treat them as you normally would before stopping at the mark.

-Press the seam open and in the process of pressing, continue pressing the rest of the unsewn part of the seam as well.
+Press the seam open.
+Continue pressing so that the unsewn part of the seam is done too.
 Be sure to maintain the same consistent seam allowance all the way down to the end of the slit.

-Pin each side of the seam allowance in place around the area of the slit that is to be sewn.
+Pin each side of the seam allowance in place, around the area of the slit that’s to be sewn.